PoemaValente/tech-writing-reviews/_posts/2025-01-17-api-docs-best-practices.md

 API documentation reflects the health of an organization’s engineering culture.
 Done well, it becomes a quiet competitive advantage.
 Done poorly, it becomes the first reason developers walk away.

-For technical writers, API documentation continues to be one of the most challenging and rewarding areas of the craft — a place where clarity isn’t optional and thoughtful writing makes a measurable difference.
+For technical writers, API documentation continues to be one of the most challenging and rewarding areas of the craft.
+In API documentation, clarity isn’t optional and thoughtful writing makes a measurable difference.